Find your perfect value college

-Just what constitutes UX Design is still very much in the air, as the many names associated with the field suggests.
+Just what constitutes UX Design is still very much in the air, as the many names associated with the field suggest – such as human systems engineering, interface design, or human factors engineering.
 According to the User Experience Professionals Association, “User experience design as a discipline is concerned with all the elements that together make up that interface, including layout, visual design, text, brand, sound, and interaction.
 UE works to coordinate these elements to allow for the best possible interaction by users.”

 What is clear is that, whatever it’s called, UX Designers are highly in demand on the job market, with the phrase “designer drought” coming up frequently in publications dedicated to UX design.
 And while some companies are beginning to develop in-house training and internships in usability, many forward-thinking colleges and universities are taking up the task of preparing students for work in user design.

 While UX Design is still relatively new, many industries don’t necessarily require a master’s degree in the field to get a job.
 But choosing a residential graduate program offers many advantages on the job market, not the least being networking opportunities, access to internships, and the proof of a credential that others may have earned on the job.
 There are relatively few dedicated UX or HCI majors; most degrees are Computer Science or Information Science with a specialization or concentration.